tediousjs/node-mssql/README.md

 <a name="errors" />
 ## Errors

-There are three type of errors you can handle:
+There are 4 types of errors you can handle:

 - **ConnectionError** - Errors related to connections and connection pool.
 - **TransactionError** - Errors related to creating, commiting and rolling back transactions.